adam2am/language-tools-with-civet/1-clear-roadmap.md

 - [x] Add Civet plugin to the exported plugins
 - [x] Register the plugin in the server initialization

-### 2.4 Add Civet Dependencies
+### 2.4 Evaluate Civet Dependencies
-- [ ] Add any necessary Civet-related dependencies
+- [x] Determine if direct Civet dependencies are needed in the language server
+- [x] Document why no parser dependency is required: Civet parsing is handled by the external VSCode Civet extension and `svelte-preprocessor-with-civet`; the language server operates on TSX output
-- [ ] Add Civet parser/compiler as a dependency if needed
+- [ ] If needed, add Civet as a dependency in `packages/language-server/package.json`
-- [ ] Add any other tools needed for Civet language support

-## Phase 3: Preprocessor Integration
+## Phase 3: Extension Integration and Preprocessor Support

+### 3.1 Add Extension Dependency or Integration
+- [x] Decide not to depend on the VSCode Civet extension directly
+- [ ] Document how users should install and configure the Civet extension alongside the Svelte extension

-### 3.1 Verify Configured Preprocessors Are Supported
+### 3.2 Verify Preprocessor Support
-- [ ] The language server's configLoader already loads any preprocessors defined in svelte.config.js
+- [ ] Confirm the language server's configLoader already loads preprocessors from svelte.config.js
-- [ ] Verify that if a project uses `svelte-preprocessor-with-civet`, it is correctly executed during SvelteDocument transpilation
+- [ ] Test with a project using `svelte-preprocessor-with-civet` to verify it works
-- [ ] Only add custom integration if any CPS-specific hook is needed
+- [ ] Document any specific configuration needed for the preprocessor

-### 3.2 Update Document Manager to Handle Civet
+### 3.3 Update Document Manager to Handle Civet
 - [ ] Ensure Document class can handle Civet script content
-- [ ] Update script tag detection to recognize Civet
+- [ ] Verify script tag detection recognizes Civet
 - [ ] Handle Civet script content appropriately

-### 3.3 Update svelte2tsx to Handle Civet
+### 3.4 Update svelte2tsx to Handle Civet
 - [ ] Add support for converting Civet script content to TSX
 - [ ] Detect Civet script tags
-- [ ] Convert Civet to JavaScript/TypeScript before processing
+- [ ] Use the appropriate method to convert Civet to JavaScript/TypeScript

-## Phase 4: IDE Integration and Testing
+## Phase 4: Testing and Documentation

-### 4.1 Update Extension Configuration
+### 4.1 Verify Extension Configuration
-- [ ] Ensure extension properly activates for Civet files
+- [ ] Verify extension properly recognizes Civet in Svelte files
-- [ ] Verify `embeddedLanguages` configuration is correct
+- [ ] Confirm `embeddedLanguages` configuration is working correctly
-- [ ] Add any additional configuration options needed
+- [ ] Test with and without the Civet extension installed

 ### 4.2 Add End-to-End Tests
-- [ ] Add tests for Civet language features in the IDE
+- [ ] Add tests for Civet language features in Svelte files
-- [ ] Test syntax highlighting
+- [ ] Test syntax highlighting in `<script lang="civet">` tags
-- [ ] Test language features like completions, hover, etc.
+- [ ] Test integration with the preprocessor

 ### 4.3 Update Documentation
-- [ ] Add documentation about Civet support
+- [ ] Add documentation about Civet support in Svelte files
+- [ ] Document required extensions and configuration
-- [ ] Document how to use Civet in Svelte files
+- [ ] Document how to use Civet with Svelte (both in IDE and at runtime)
-- [ ] Document any configuration options

 ## Phase 5: Release and Distribution